google/mechahamster/docs/src/programmers_guide/building.md

 to the list.
 You can find your project's Dynamic Links domain under the Dynamic Links tab of the [Firebase console][].

+> 'Push Notifications' requires a paid Apple developer account.
+More information can be found
+> in [Configuring APNs with FCM][] page.
+However, the game can still run without it.

 #### Enable Login Methods